kquaziportfolio/scu-discord-bot/README.md

 ## Discord.JS BOT
 - This is a 24/7 bot that I made for my [**SCU Discord Network**](https://invite.gg/gobroncos) to provide a comprehensive and effective social media platform for Santa Clara University students to utilize especially in the midst of the worldwide COVID-19 pandemic.

   - Utilized the Node.js environment and Node module Discord.js to deploy a bot that greets/sends direct messages, interacts with over 500 students, and performs an assortment of automated tasks to better the server experience.
-An example is the SCU Reddit feed module that scrapes posts from [/r/College](https://reddit.com/r/College) (5 new posts every 30 hours) and delivers them as message embeds in the Discord server.

   - Programmed an Express.js server for a guild verification system which automatically gives graduating year, college major, and verified roles to SCU students on submitting their unique Google Form responses.